 That’s why branding is really important in the first stages of building your business because this is how you get to build that identity, connect with people and for people to visually see who you are what you do and why you do what you do.

 Need help creating your brand identity?
-Check out my pre-made branding collections that include a logo, a color palette, typography and mood board ready and made for you to use.
+Check out my design package that includes a brand strategy session, custom logo, a color palette, typography and mood board designed to help you make a memorable brand.

 Consistency is key when building your brand.
 Being inconsistent confuses your ideal audience.
 Therefore when you’re first starting out building your brand you need to sit down and come up with a plan and a great way to do so is by first identifying who your talking too.